 Winter in Colorado- with Kids!

 Just because you don’t ski doesn’t mean you can’t have a great winter trip to Colorado with the family.
-There is plenty of things to do in Colorado besides ski.
+There is plenty of things to do in winter in Colorado besides ski.
 Whether you head out for a snowshoe morning, catch a carnival, or relax in some hot springs, there is plenty for the whole family in Colorado.